+Our comparative analysis reveals that the brain is different from other organs in either gene expression.
+Thus, we are then interested to identify the functional genomic elements in brain that give rise to the uniqueness of brain.
 To systematically find the specific expressed functional elements in brain, we identified the differentially expressed genes and non-coding RNAs for various phenotypes including mental disease, gender, regions (Methods and Table XXX) for the resource.
 For example, XXX genes have been found to differentially express between SCZ and healthy samples.
 We also checked the enriched pathways and functions among the SCZ genes, and indeed found that many are relating to SCZ. [[SCZ is replaceable by other features]] Moreover, we also found that these brain dex genes are significantly less/greater than DEX genes for other tissues in GTEX (p<xxx), which suggesting that the brain expression uniqueness is highly driven by a small/large set of genes.
 We report the DEX genes for all phenotypes in our resource along with their enriched functions and pathways in supplement.
 Also, the brain specific gene expression is likely driven by a group of genes, rather than individual genes, so we constructed the gene co-expression network using all PsychENCODE and GTEx samples, and clustered it into gene co-expression modules using WGCNA [Methods].
 The genes clustered in a same module are highly likely co-regulated by similar mechanisms.
 Our co-expression analysis indeed found several modules whose eigengenes show very different expression levels between brain and non-brain samples (Figure xxx, Supplement), which suggests that there exist brain specific regulatory mechanisms drive these brain co-expression modules.

+As shown above, the brain samples have different chromatin and gene co-expression activities from other organs, implying that the brain also has specific gene regulatory activities.
 Therefore, we are further interested to compare the regulatory regions between brain and other tissues to see any brain specific regulatory activities.
-We performed the spectral analysis to compare the similarities of epigenetic profiles of PsychENCODE samples with Epigenomics Roadmap data.
+We integrated the chromatin data in the resource and performed the spectral analysis to compare the similarities of epigenetic profiles of PsychENCODE samples with Epigenomics Roadmap data.
 It is also interesting to somewhat similar patterns with the gene expression comparison; e.g., the brain samples can also cluster together in terms of active enhancer similarity (Figure xxx).
 This result suggests that the brain has specific and distinct epigenomic activities as well, involving the brain active enhancers from our resource.
-Also, the brain active enhancers or gene expression patterns are potentially driven by particular regulatory variants, so we further identified such variants highly associated with gene expression and enhancer signal changes across brain samples.
+More importantly, the brain active enhancers or gene expression patterns are intermediate phenotypes, potentially driven by particular regulatory variants, so we are further interested to find such variants highly associated with gene expression and enhancer signal changes across brain samples.